flatpak/flatpak-builder-tools/node/README.md

                         Flatpak node SDK extension (e.g. org.freedesktop.Sdk.Extension.node24//25.08)
 ```

-flatpak-node-generator.py takes the package manager (npm or yarn), and a path to a lockfile for
+flatpak-node-generator takes a package manager (npm, yarn, or pnpm), and a path to a lockfile for
 that package manager.
-It will then write an output sources file (default is generated-sources.json)
+It writes an output sources file (default is generated-sources.json)
-containing all the sources set up like needed for the given package manager.
+containing all the sources needed for the given package manager.

-If you're on npm and you don't want to include devel dependencies, pass `--no-devel`, and pass
+If you're on npm or pnpm and you don't want to include devel dependencies, pass `--no-devel`.
-`--production` to `npm install` itself when you call.
+For npm, also pass `--production` to `npm install` itself.

 If you're using npm, you must run this script when the `node_modules` directory is **NOT** present.
 If you generate the `generated-sources.json` in CI, you can do this by passing `--package-lock-only`